 You can enjoy jackfruit in its natural form.
 Also, there are so many dishes including puddings and ice creams that you can make with jackfruit (10).
 Curries can be cooked from raw jackfruit.
 Not only the flesh but the seeds of the jack fruits are also edible after cooking.

-A lactating mother must ensure that she has a balanced diet to allow for proper milk production and give her enough energy to tend for her baby.
-Contrary to popular opinion, consuming jackfruit may be actually beneficial to you and your little one as long as you do not observe any ill effects from consuming this fruit.
+A lactating mother must ensure that she has a balanced diet to allow for proper milk production and give her enough energy to tend to her baby.
+Contrary to popular opinion, consuming jackfruit may be beneficial to you and your little one as long as you do not observe any ill effects from consuming this fruit.
+Also, make sure you are consuming jackfruit after cleaning it properly and in moderate quantity.

 FAQ’s